PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_01_ExploratoryDataAnalysis.md

 Download the dply, tidyr and ggplot2 [Cheatsheets](https://www.rstudio.com/resources/cheatsheets/).
 They're extremely useful when working in R, not just for this project, so be sure to use them in the future.

 **Step 1.** Open your conference poster and inspect the EDA Methodology section.
-Then, save the poster to your "DataScience1_ConferencePoster" GitHub repository and replace the template text with your name (e.g. AssessmentPoster_BramHeijligers.pptx).
+Then, save the poster to your "DataScience1_ConferencePoster" GitHub repository and be sure to save and upload your poster regularly.
+Now look at the feedback you have received on your poster by navigating to your GitHub repository and clicking on the 'Pull requests' header.
+There should be a feedback thread over there.

 **Step 2.** Get your notes from the last data lab and read the Introduction you wrote for the poster.
 Then, go to the [SDG website](https://sdg-tracker.org/) and make **a selection of the variables** you think are interesting in the context of the problem statement.